 Average Life Expectancy

 When kept with proper care and maintenance, an average lawnmower can last for eight to ten years or up to 1000 to 1500 hours on average.
 But those that are not well maintained usually lasts one-half at that time.
+Average Life Expectancy is one of the main factors to decide that How Many Hours on a Riding Lawn Mower is a Lot.
 Various manufacturers measure out the service life of the components and the lawnmower in hours of use.
 For instance, an average priced mower is designed to have a service life of two hundred or fewer hours.
-On the other hand, the expensive mower is designed to last five hundred or more hours.
+On the other hand, an expensive mower is designed to last five hundred or more hours.
 So, a lawnmower life expectancy may be based on how long and how often it is used.

 Factors that Shorten the Mower Life

-There are many factors into how long a lawnmower can last.
+There are many factors into how many hours on a riding lawn mower is a Lot.
 For instance, a riding lawn mower that is not properly maintained can not last as long as the vehicle should.
 If you daily cut thick and long grass, your lawn mower works harder than normal.
 This can be one of the reasons that shorten its life.
 The lawn size can also affect the life of a lawn mower.
-If you use the lawnmower for 2 hours every week during summer, spring or another mowing season, it equals up to 60 hours of mowing per year.
+If you use the lawnmower for 2 hours every week during summer, spring, or another mowing season, it equals up to 60 hours of mowing per year.
 It proves that a lawnmower rated for 200 or fewer hours of use can last only three to four years.
 On the other hand, a lawnmower that is used one hour per week can last twice as long.

 Old Lawn Mower can be useful

-Just because your lawnmower has reached its predicted or average life expectancy doesn’t mean that its time to replace it with the new one.
-With proper care and maintenance, a mower can run years past the life expectancy.
+Just because your lawnmower has reached its predicted or average life expectancy doesn’t make a decision to replace it with the new one without knowing that how many hours on a riding lawn mower is a lot.
+With proper care and maintenance, a mower can run years past life expectancy.
 In some cases, when the inexpensive parts are replaced on time, it can also extend the life of the mower.
-For instance, average life of the battery-powered riding mower’s lead-acid batter is up to 4 ½ years but the demise of the battery doesn’t mean that your mower is done.
+For instance, the average life of the battery-powered riding mower’s lead-acid battery is up to 4 ½ years but the demise of the battery doesn’t mean that your mower is done.
 All you need is to replace the battery to extend the life of your lawnmower.

 Maintaining Lawnmower for Long Life